Bridge the Gap

 What is Unclaimed Property?

-Holders that are in possession of property that is unclaimed, report and remit the assets to government unclaimed property programs on an annual basis.
+Holders in possession of property that is unclaimed report and remit those assets to government unclaimed property programs on an annual basis.

-Government unclaimed property programs act in a custodial manner for the safekeeping of unclaimed property until the owner is located, and the property is returned.
+Government unclaimed property programs act in a custodial manner, safekeeping unclaimed property until the owner is located and property is returned.

 State Unclaimed Property Programs Links

 Kelmar USA abbreviations (Copy)

 State Governments Working Together to Return Property to the Rightful Owners